 The German vocational education and training system, known as the dual training scheme, is highly recognized worldwide due to its combination of theory and training embedded in a real-life work environment.

 The dual system is firmly established in the German education system.
-The main characteristic of the dual system is cooperation between for the most part small and medium sized companies, on the one hand, and public vocational schools, on the other.
+The main characteristic of the dual system is cooperation between mainly small and medium sized companies, on the one hand, and publicly funded vocational schools, on the other.
 This cooperation is regulated by law.
 Trainees typically spend part of each week at a vocational school and the other part at a company or they may spend longer periods at each place before alternating.

 The German dual system offers an excellent approach to skill development, covering initial vocational education and training, further vocational education and training, careers, employability, occupational competence and identity.
-Thanks to the dual system, Germany enjoys low youth unemployment and high level skills.
+Thanks to the dual system, Germany enjoys low youth unemployment and high skill levels.

 In Germany, about 50 percent of all school-leavers undergo vocational training provided by companies which consider the dual system the best way to acquire skilled staff.

-There are currently around 330 officially recognized training occupations.
+There are currently around 330 occupations requiring formal training in Germany.
 Employer organizations and trade unions are the drivers when it comes to updating and creating new training regulations and occupational profiles or modernizing further training regulations.

 As a result, training, testing and certificates are standardized in all industries throughout the country.
-This assures that all apprentices receive the same training regardless of region and company.
-Moreover, employers trust in these certificates as they express what an individual knows and is able to do.
+This ensures that all apprentices receive the same training regardless of region and company.
+Moreover, employers have trust in these certificates as they provide evidence of what an individual knows and is able to do.

 Businesses that take part in the dual training scheme consider vocational training to be the best form of personnel recruitment.
-Training companies do not only save on recruitment costs but also avoid the latent risk of hiring the wrong employee for the job.
-Investments in first-class training are a key factor for success in an increasingly competitive world.
+Companies which provide training not only save on recruitment costs but also avoid the risk of hiring the wrong employee for the job.
+Investment in first-class training is a key factor for success in an increasingly competitive world.

-The main benefit for apprentices, in turn, is that they receive market-relevant training that improves their chances on the labour market as it responds to the challenge of constantly updating and upgrading skills due to innovations in the digital age while simultaneously broadening their social and democratic participation.
+The main benefit for apprentices is that they receive market-relevant training that improves their chances on the labour market which is constantly evolving and upgrading skills in response to the latest innovations of the digital age while simultaneously broadening their social and democratic participation.

 There is a growing awareness across Europe and all over the world that excellent work-based vocational education and training is vital for competitiveness and social participation.
 Demand from other countries for cooperation with Germany in this area remains high.
-To this end, the BMBF supports, among others, the European Alliance for Apprenticeships initiative launched by the European Commission.
+To this end, the Federal Education Ministry supports initiatives such as the European Alliance for Apprenticeships launched by the European Commission.

-Together with the group of countries with a dual system (Austria, Switzerland, Luxembourg and Denmark), Germany has launched an online “Apprenticeship Toolbox” to provide support for decision-makers throughout Europe who want to implement the key principles of dual apprenticeship schemes (http://www.apprenticeship-toolbox.eu/).
-The development of high quality vocational education and training is also the guiding principle of bilateral cooperation under the Berlin Memorandum of December 2013 with Spain, Greece, Portugal, Italy, Slovakia and Latvia.
+Together with the relevant ministries from countries which also have a dual system (Austria, Switzerland, Luxembourg and Denmark), Germany has launched an online “Apprenticeship Toolbox” to provide support for decision-makers throughout Europe who want to implement the key principles of dual apprenticeship schemes (http://www.apprenticeship-toolbox.eu/).
+The development of high quality vocational education and training is also the guiding principle of bilateral cooperation under the Berlin Memorandum of December 2013 with Greece, Portugal, Italy, Slovakia and Latvia.

-The BMBF is also closely cooperating with the OECD in the context of work-based learning.
+The Federal Education Ministry is also closely cooperating with the OECD in the context of work-based learning.